Pythian at Collaborate 2012 – Las Vegas

 Sunday April 22, 2012, 9:00 a.m. – 3:00 p.m.

-Alex Gorbachev will be hosting a deep Dive Deploying Oracle Database 11gR2 for High Availability (complimentary for IOUG registrants only)
+Alex Gorbachev will be hosting a deep dive Deploying Oracle Database 11gR2 for High Availability (complementary for IOUG registrants only)

-During this deep dive, the speaker will walk you through many database deployments scenarios, explain their pros and cons and demonstrate how to decide on HA architecture that’s most appropriate for your project.
+During this deep dive, the speaker will walk you through many database deployment scenarios, explain their pros and cons, and demonstrate how to decide which HA architecture is the most appropriate for your project.
 We will start from learning how to define and quantify high availability requirements as well as how to choose the right technology.
 Of course, we will cover various Oracle HA technologies such as Exadata, RAC, ASM, Data Guard, Streams, Golden Gate, and various smaller Oracle features as well as some storage technologies and virtualization.
-This session will be most useful for database architects and database administrators who are looking to sharpen their architectural skills, however, there is no particular prerequisites for the attendees besides general familiarity with Oracle database technology stack.
-We will go deep into technical details of some features but general background will be provided.
+This session will be most useful for database architects and database administrators who are looking to sharpen their architectural skills; however, there is no particular prerequisites for the attendees besides general familiarity with Oracle database technology stack.
+We will go deep into technical details of some features, but general background will be provided.

 Monday April 23, 2012, 12:15 p.m. – 12:45 p.m.

 Michael Abbey will be presenting “Measuring Seniority By Years in the Business … I Think Not”

 Many organizations hire technologists based on years of experience in the field.
 More often than not, if given the chance, an Applications DBA with as little as two years experience is more suited to being hired than a candidate that qualifies for consideration based on a “years-in-the-business” requirement.
 This presentation will outline some best practices to follow to attract the best personnel regardless of their years of experience.